afourmy/pyNMS/README.md

 # Introduction

-NetDim is a network design and planning software.
+pyNMS is a network design and planning software.

 [Visit our website](http://www.pynms.fr)